jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 As described before, the Event Notification mechanism can be called during ISR or thread context (BH processor).
-Thus, this must be taken into consideration for the implementation of the Event Notification callback (e.g the `RX_DONE` event might post an event to an event queue in order to fetch the packet).
+Thus, this must be taken into consideration for the implementation of the Event Notification callback (e.g the `RX_DONE` event might post an event to an event queue in order to fetch the packet or `PLL_LOCK` might unlock a mutex).

 The full list of events and implications are defined in the Interface Definition section.